Plate Topper Shark Tank Net Worth 2023

 Daymond John offered $1 million for a 25% share, but Michael politely refused Kevin’s offer, stating that other considerable offers were on the table.

-This upset Daymond, and Lori tried to drop her offer to match Kevin’s, but Michael was running out of time.
+This upset Daymond and Lori tried to drop her offer to match Kevin’s, but Michael was running out of time.

 In the end, Lori offered $90,000 for an 8% equity stake, which Michael accepted.
 However, Lori tweeted after the show’s airing that she didn’t enjoy Michael’s tactics, and it was actually Michael who backed out of their deal.

 Despite this, Michael was able to utilize PO Financing to fill Walmart’s shelves and continue selling on QVC.
-Plate Topper went on to sell over $10 million, but Michael shut down the brand around 2015.
+Plate Topper went on to sell for over $10 million, but Michael shut down the brand around 2015.

-Today, the Plate Topper’s parent company, Prestagon, still exists and develops consumer products, with yearly revenue of $900,000 as of June 2021.
+Today, Plate Topper’s parent company, Prestagon, still exists and develops consumer products, with yearly revenue of $900,000 as of June 2021.

 Plate Topper Net worth